Chrome Flags: Useful Settings Worth Enabling (2026)

 Do not enable this unless you are actively doing that kind of local development.
 It is a security-weakening flag.

-For developers working with WebAssembly, these flags enable newer SIMD operations, garbage collection, or exception handling extensions.
+For developers working with WebAssembly, this and its sibling flags enable newer extensions like stack switching and shared-everything threads.
 Most non-developers will never need them.
 If you work with wasm-heavy apps (some design tools, in-browser compilers), these can improve performance.

 A Sensible Starter Set